 On the morning of February 27, 2019, the waning crescent moon closely couples up with the brilliant planet Jupiter as viewed from North America.
 Elsewhere around the world, the moon is not as close.
 From the world’s Eastern Hemisphere – Europe, Africa, Asia, Australia and New Zealand – the moon shines to the west of Jupiter on February 27.
 For all of us, Jupiter and our companion moon will appear very bright and close enough to make waking up early more than worthwhile.

 The lighted side of a waning crescent moon points east, the direction of sunrise.
 The planets Saturn and Venus lie to the east of Jupiter, so the lit face of the moon will point toward the other two planets on the morning of February 27.
 Notice that the planets and moon make a line on our sky’s dome.
 This line shows you the whereabouts of the ecliptic, or Earth-sun plane.
-Since the other planets in our solar system – and the moon – all orbit more or less in this same plane, we always see them strung across our sky in this graceful line.
+Since the other planets in our solar system – and the moon – all orbit more or less in this same plane, we often see them strung across our sky in this graceful line.

-Each morning – in the hour before sunrise – you’ll see the moon farther east relative to this line-up of planets.
+Each morning – in the hour before sunrise – you’ll see the moon farther east relative to this lineup of planets.
 Watch for the moon to pass Saturn and then Venus, as it makes its way toward the sunrise.

 From various parts of Earth, the planets and moon will appear oriented differently in your sky.
-No matter where you live, though, fainter Saturn will lie in between much-brighter Venus and Jupiter.
+No matter where you live, though, fainter Saturn will lie between much-brighter Venus and Jupiter.
 Saturn, by the way, shines as brilliantly as a 1st-magnitude star.
 Jupiter outshines Saturn by about 11 times.
-And Venus outshines Jupiter by nearly 8 times!
+And Venus outshines Jupiter by nearly eight times!

 All are bright.
 If your sky is clear, you’ll be able to see all three planets with the greatest of ease.